George Balanchine: Legacy and honors

 With his School of American Ballet, New York City Ballet, and 400 choreographed works, Balanchine transformed American dance and created neoclassical ballet, developing a unique style with his dancers highlighted by brilliant speed and attack.

 A monument at the Tbilisi Opera and Ballet Theatre in Georgia was dedicated in Balanchine's memory.
 A crater on Mercury was named in his honor.

 George Balanchine Way is a segment of West 63rd Street (located between Columbus Avenue and Broadway) in New York City that was renamed in his honor in June 1990.

 Playwright Richard Nelson wrote Nikolai and the Others, produced at the Mitzi Newhouse theater at Lincoln Center in 2013 with Michael Cerveris as Balanchine.

 As the Teacher

 Apart from his legacy in establishing the American-style ballet, Balanchine also contributed to the ballet education in the United States.
 Upon his arrival in the United States in 1933, Balanchine sensed the urgency of establishing an institutionalized ballet school to deliver systematic training in ballet.

 Established in 1934, the School of American Ballet was taught based on the Russian ballet style Balanchine once received himself with his own alternations.
 Balanchine's pedagogues focused on clarity and breadth of motion, sharpness of nuance, and intensity of image.

-Balanchine's lessons delivered were not set in stone, but instead an evolving glossary: he continuous tested his concepts on the stage, and renewed his teaching from time to time to reflect the most up-to-date ideal concepts.
+Balanchine's lessons delivered were not set in stone, but instead an evolving glossary: he continuously tested his concepts on the stage, and renewed his teaching from time to time to reflect the most up-to-date ideal concepts.